Exscientia/molflux/docs/source/pages/metrics/how_to_add_metrics.md

 Let's break this down.

-This specific metric is build on top of HuggingFace metrics.
+This specific metric is build on top of Hugging Face metrics.
 This is not necessary and you can override it if you wish and build your own metric from scratch.
-Here, we use HuggingFace metrics because they provide a lot of convenient features.
+Here, we use Hugging Face metrics because they provide a lot of convenient features.

 Start by creating a class (you can name it whatever you like, the class name has nothing to do with how the metric will appear in ``molflux.metrics``).
-If you wish to use the HuggingFace features, then the class must inherit ``HFMetric`` from ``molflux.metrics``.
+If you wish to use the Hugging Face features, then the class must inherit ``HFMetric`` from ``molflux.metrics``.

 Next, since we are adding this metric temporarily, you need to register it (basically make it available in ``molflux.metrics``) by